 For example, to add a target value, click Target Value and then enter a label, such as Stretch Goal, and a target value.
 The information box is updated to show the certainty of meeting the target value.
 The forecast chart is updated to include a vertical line representing the target value, and is shaded to emphasize the values that meet or exceed the target value.

 To adjust parameters for a metric, change the label for an information box, or change the order of the information box display, click Metric Item Menu in an information box.

 You can also work at a later time with a simulation you previously defined.
 Note that forecasts and assumptions are saved, but simulation results are not saved when you save the model or check it in.
 See Working with Simulation Objects.

-Watch this overview video to learn more about using simulations in Strategic Modeling.
+Learn about using simulations in Strategic Modeling.